 There is an agreement in business practice that sustainability is one of the main key success factors.
 This can be confirmed largely by the empirical results.
 A majority of 63 percent of all volume brand customers are willing to pay a higher price for additional costs related to the use of natural and sustainable materials.
+The value for premium brand customers is little lower with 47.5 percent.
 All participants principally agree that sustainability should play an overall role in the automobile and should not be restricted to individual areas.
-Interior together with electronics even achieve the highest relevance with 70% percent, followed by powertrain with 66 percent.
-On The other hand, customers highlight that all traditional criteria connected to automobiles - especially appearance, haptics, comfort, smell, quality, safety and value must be fulfilled at the same time in a sustainable interior.
+Interior achieves the highest relevance together with power unit and electronics.
+On the other hand, customers highlight that all traditional criteria connected to automobiles - especially appearance, haptics, comfort, smell, quality, safety and value - must be fulfilled at the same time in a sustainable interior.
 At this point, a problem occurs for manufacturers.
 Natural materials fulfil certain properties, but others sometimes not.
 Consequently, manufacturers need to look more closely at this issue in order to satisfy the wishes of their customers.
 As seen in the empirical study, the majority of participants can imagine a door panel made of natural fibres and some natural materials are already the preferred materials for a few interior parts.
-The majority of customers also see an increase in the importance of sustainability for the interior on the horizon.
+The majority of customers also see an increase in the importance of sustainability for the interior in the future.
 It is therefore crucial for manufacturers to be innovative, show initiative, take advantage of emerging market opportunities and to act proactively.
 The focus should be on achieving first mover advantages, and it is crucial for OEMs to maintain their position as technology leaders.
-Therefore, it is imperative that volume brand manufacturers concentrate on existing mega-trends - in particular sustainability [23, 28, 27].
+Therefore, it is imperative automotive companies concentrate on existing mega-trends - in particular sustainability [22, 27, 28].

 VI.
-CONCLUSION AND RECOMMENDATIONS
+CONCLUSION

 The automotive industry is a prime example of small steps bringing change and contributing to a more environmentally friendly world.
 Suppliers are working with manufacturers to find solutions for a more sustainable interior and the importance of implementing sustainability along the entire supply chain is well known to those involved.
-As a result, technological progress and the refinement of processes for the development of natural fibre products make it possible to replace products that currently pollute the environment more simply and cost-effectively with more environmentally friendly products, and at the same time to produce them in a more environmentally friendly way [16, 17].
+As a result, technological progress and the refinement of processes for the development of natural fibre products make it possible to replace products that currently pollute the environment more simply and cost-effectively with more environmentally friendly products, and at the same time to produce them in a more environmentally friendly way [15, 16].
+Further research projects will analyse whether there are significant differences looking at the age of the customers, the gender or the specific automotive brand.